Research and Tools

 Our aim

 SHINE is both a research program and a consulting service for the government and other agencies.
-The aim of SHINE is to provide robust evidence on the health, health equity, and cost impacts of population interventions, through causal inference and sophisticated simulation approaches from epidemiology, economics, and data science.
+The aim of SHINE is to provide robust evidence on the health, health inequality, and economic impacts of population interventions, sophisticated simulation modelling of population health interventions blending epidemiological, economic and data science approaches, and methods.

 SHINE strives to be able to quantify the impact of (virtually) any intervention on health, health inequalities, health expenditure and income-earning potential of the population.
 Answering these questions is vital to forecasting the impact of a range of interventions and optimising policymaking for best value for money.
 We aim to answer questions like: